bigboxer23/meural-control/README.md

 Within the application.properties file, there is a required property, `gPhotos-albumTitle`, which defines the Google Photos album to push content from.

-### OpenAi (Dall-E)
+### OpenAi (Dall-E 3)

-This source allows using OpenAI's dall-e text to image generator to create custom images to display on the frame from a text prompt provided by the application.properties file or by updating the prompt used via rest endpoint.
+This source allows using OpenAI's dall-e 3 text to image generator to create custom images to display on the frame from a text prompt provided by the application.properties file or by updating the prompt used via rest endpoint.
 The prompt is fed into either the GPT-3 text completion or ChatGPT-3's (or ChatGPT-4's) chat completion with each new image request, so it slowly morphs over time to something different.
 The prompts are potentially saved with the file names if a gPhotos album name is defined